KaliedaRik/Scrawl-canvas/README.md

 ## Local development and testing
-After forking this repo down to your local machine, `cd` into the scrawl-canvas folder, run `yarn install` or `npm install` (for the local build toolchain - the library itself has no external dependencies) and start a local server.
+After forking this repo to your local machine, `cd` into the Scrawl-canvas folder, run `yarn install` or `npm install` (for the local build toolchain - the library itself has no external dependencies), and start a local server.

+Note that the SC development/build tooling now expects Node.js 20+.

 ```sh
 $> cd ./path/to/Scrawl-canvas/folder